-The AICPA Trust Plans offer excellent protection and security for you and your family at affordable rates.
+The AICPA Trust Life, Disability and Group Variable Universal Life (GVUL) Plan can offer insurance protection that helps provide security at affordable rates.
 The premiums not used for claims and expenses are distributed each year to the Plan’s participants as a cash refund.

 Although refunds are not guaranteed, plan participants have received a cash refund from the Trust every year without fail since the program’s inception.
 Historically, Trust plan participants eagerly anticipate news about their potential refund.

 - The Trust annual refund will be distributed on February 19

 - This is the 72nd straight year the Trust has distributed a refund